-2.3.3 Baseline Single Channel Algorithm V-pol (SCA-V)
+2.4.2.1 Baseline Single Channel Algorithm V-pol (SCA-V)

 In the SCA-V, the vertically polarized brightness temperature (TB) observations are converted to emissivity using a surrogate for the physical temperature of the emitting layer.
 The derived emissivity is corrected for vegetation and surface roughness to obtain the soil emissivity.
 The Fresnel equation is then used to determine the dielectric constant from the soil emissivity.
 Finally, a dielectric mixing model is used to solve for the soil moisture given knowledge of the soil texture.
 Analytically, SCA-V attempts to solve for one unknown variable (soil moisture) from one equation that relates the vertically polarized TB to soil moisture.
-Vegetation information is provided by a 13-year climatological data base of global Normalized Difference Vegetation Index (NDVI) and a table of parameters based on land cover and polarization.
+Vegetation information is provided by a 13-year climatological data base of global Normalized Difference Vegetation Index (NDVI) and a table of parameters based on land cover types.

-2.3.3.1 Single Channel Algorithm H-pol (SCA-H)
+2.4.2.2 Single Channel Algorithm H-pol (SCA-H)

 The SCA-H is similar to SCA-V, in that the horizontally polarized TB observations are converted to emissivity using a surrogate for the physical temperature of the emitting layer.
 The derived emissivity is corrected for vegetation and surface roughness to obtain the soil emissivity.
 The Fresnel equation is then used to determine the dielectric constant.
 Finally, a dielectric mixing model is used to obtain the soil moisture given knowledge of the soil texture.
 Analytically, SCA-H attempts to solve for one unknown variable (soil moisture) from one equation that relates the horizontally polarized TB to soil moisture.
-Vegetation information is provided by a 13-year climatological data base of global NDVI and a table of parameters based on land cover and polarization.
+Vegetation information is provided by a 13-year climatological data base of global NDVI and a table of parameters based on land cover.

-2.3.3.2 Dual Channel Algorithm (DCA)
+2.4.2.3 Dual Channel Algorithm (DCA)

 In the DCA, both the vertically and horizontally polarized TB observations are used to solve for soil moisture and vegetation optical depth.
-The algorithm iteratively minimizes a cost function (Φ 2) that consists of the sum of squares of the differences between the observed and estimated TBs:
+The algorithm iteratively minimizes a cost function (Φ 2) that consists of the sum of squares of the differences between the observed TBs (TBobs) and estimated TBs (TBest):

-$$\min \Phi{DCA}^2 = (T{B,v}^{obs} - T{B,v}^{est})^2 + (T{B,h}^{obs} - T{B,h}^{est})^2$$ (Equation 1)
+$$\min \Phi{DCA}^2 = (T{B,v}^{obs} - T{B,v}^{est})^2 + (T{B,h}^{obs} - T{B,h}^{est})^2 \tag{Equation 1}$$

 In each iteration step, the soil moisture and vegetation opacity are adjusted simultaneously until the cost function attains a minimum in a least square sense.
 Similar to SCA-V and SCA-H, ancillary information such as effective soil temperature, surface roughness, and vegetation single scattering albedo must be known a priori before the inversion process.
-Unlike Microwave Polarization Ratio Algorithm (MPRA), DCA permits polarization dependence of coefficients in the forward modeling of TB observations.
-As implemented for the Version 2 Beta release, the H and V parameters are set the same.
-During the intensive Cal/Val period leading up to release of the Version 3 Validated SPL2SMP data, implementing polarization dependence for the tau-omega model parameters was investigated.
+DCA permits polarization dependence of coefficients in the forward modeling of TB observations.
+As currently implemented for SPL2SMP_E (Version 1), the H and V coefficients are set the same.

-2.3.3.3 Microwave Polarization Ratio Algorithm (MPRA)
+2.4.2.4 Microwave Polarization Ratio Algorithm (MPRA)